Roman-Supernova-PIT/phrosty/examples/perlmutter/README.md

 # Running phrosty on Perlmutter

+Currently, this is primarily for internal development use of members of the Roman SN PIT.
+You are welcome to try it if you aren't in the PIT, but at the moment we can't support you.
+If you are in the PIT and have trouble with any of this, ping Rob Knop and Lauren Aldoroty in the `#photometry` channel on the Roman SNPIT Slack.

 ## Preparatory warning

 As of this writing, the `podman-hpc` installed on Perlmutter is broken.
 Run